schaeferka/pepr-dungeon-crawl/README.md

 Pepr Dungeon Crawl is made up of two main components: the BrogueCE game and the Pepr Dungeon Master.

-The Brogue game is a deployment that runs a modified version of the classic roguelike dungeon crawler [BrogueCE](https://github.com/tmewett/BrogueCE).
+The BrogueCE - Pepr Edition game is a deployment that runs a modified version of the classic roguelike dungeon crawler [BrogueCE](https://github.com/tmewett/BrogueCE).

 The Pepr Dungeon Master is a Pepr module that uses validating and mutating webhooks to interact with the Brogue game deployment.
+Pepr is a tool that allows you to easily build and deploy Kubernetes validating and mutating webhooks using a TypeScript file with easy to understand plain-English syntax.

 ## Features